Quick Start with LBM_Saclay

 Copy file LBM_Saclay_Rech-Dev.tar

-$ cp /tmpformation/LBM_Saclay/LBM_Saclay_Rech-Dev.tar .
+$ cp /tmp_formation/LBM_Saclay/LBM_Saclay_Rech-Dev.tar .

 untar your file